-12. Highly Available Reads with HBase
+11. Highly Available Reads with HBase

-HDP 2.1.2 enables HBase administrators to configure their HBase clusters with read-only High Availability, or HA.
-This feature greatly benefits HBase applications that require low latency queries but can tolerate potentially stale data, or those applications that work with table data which isn't frequently updated, such as remote sensor data.
-HBase provides read-only HA on a per-table basis by replicating table regions on multiple Region Servers.
-See Primary and Secondary Regions for more information.
+Apache HBase 0.98.0 enables HBase administrators to configure their HBase clusters with read-only High Availability, or HA.
+This feature greatly benefits HBase applications that require low latency queries but can tolerate stale data, such as remote sensors, distributed messaging, object stores, and user profile management.
+HBase provides read-only HA on a per-table basis by replicating table regions with one or more secondary region servers.
+See Understanding Regions and RegionServers for more information.